Skip to main content

 Beyond the legality of asking for information lies the critical question of how that information is handled.
 Both the ADA and GINA impose strict confidentiality requirements.
 An employer may only receive medical information from a wellness program in an aggregated format that does not disclose, and is not reasonably likely to disclose, the identity of any specific individual.

-This principle of is a cornerstone of employee protection.
+This principle of data aggregation is a cornerstone of employee protection.
 It allows an organization to analyze workforce health trends without infringing on individual privacy.
 The system is designed to create a one-way flow of information where personal data is translated into anonymized statistics.
 This firewall is absolute.
 The regulations forbid employers from requiring employees to agree to the sale or exchange of their health information to participate in a program or receive an incentive.

 Mandatory Disclosures in Wellness Program Notices